Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Introduction

 The rest of this paper is organized as follows.
-In the next Section we explain the notation and state a well-posedness and regularity result for \eqref{E}--\eqref{IV}.
-The SL schemes are motivated and defined in an abstract setting in Section \ref{Sec:Scheme}, and in Section \ref{Sec:Anal} we prove that they are consistent, monotone, $L^\infty$-stable, and convergent.
+In the next section we explain the notation and state a well-posedness and regularity result for \eqref{E}--\eqref{IV}.
+The SL schemes are motivated and defined in an abstract setting in Section \ref{Sec:Scheme}, and in Section \ref{Sec:Anal} we prove that they are consistent, $L^\infty$-stable, and, if $\I$ is monotone, also monotone and convergent.
 We provide several examples of SL schemes in Section \ref{Sec:Ex}, including the linear interpolation SL (LISL) scheme.
-This is the basic example of this paper, and it is a first order scheme that can be defined on unstructured grids.

-Our SL schemes make use of monotone interpolation, and higher order interpolation is not monotone in general.
-But for essentially monotone solutions, we can use monotone cubic Hermite interpolation (see Fritsch and Carlson \cite{FC} and Eisenstat, Jackson and Lewis \cite{EJL}) to obtain new second order schemes called monotone cubic interpolation SL (MCSL) schemes.
-These new schemes are defined in Section \ref{Sec:MCSL}, and in contrast to the LISL schemes they are compact stencil schemes.
-Note well that in the special case of first order HJ-equations with monotone solutions, these schemes are consistent, monotone, second order schemes!
-To our knowledge, this is the first example of a monotone scheme which is more than first order accurate in the HJ-setting.
+This is the basic example of this paper, a first order accurate wide stencil scheme that can be defined on unstructured grids.
+Higher order interpolation is not monotone.
+But for essentially monotone solutions, we use third order monotonicity preserving cubic Hermite interpolation \cite{FC,EJL} to obtain new schemes called monotonicity preserving cubic interpolation SL (MPCSL) schemes in Section \ref{Sec:PCSL}.
+These compact stencil schemes are second order accurate in space and first or second order accurate in time.

-We discuss various issues concerning the SL schemes in Section \ref{Sec:Disc}.
-We compare the LISL scheme to the scheme of Bonnans-Zidani \cite{BZ} and find that the LISL scheme is much easier to understand and implement, and in general it is much faster.
-However, on bounded domains the LISL scheme will in some cases over-step the boundaries and some ad hoc solution has to be found.
-This problem is avoided by the Bonnans-Zidani scheme at the cost of being less accurate near the boundary than in the interior.
-Finally, we explain that the SL schemes can be interpreted as collocation methods for derivative free equations, or as dynamic programming equations of discrete stochastic differential games or optimal control problems.
+In Section \ref{Sec:Disc} we discuss various issues concerning the SL schemes.
+We compare the LISL scheme to the scheme of Bonnans-Zidani \cite{BZ} and find that the LISL scheme is easier to understand and implement and is faster in general.
+We also explain that the SL schemes can be interpreted as collocation methods for derivative free equations, and as dynamic programming equations of discrete stochastic differential games or optimal control problems.